crestasom/KTM-Route/README.md

 # KTM-Route

 This app was created as Final Year Project by Nepal Engineering College 012-Batch students Sudin Gurung, Sushant Suwal and Som Prasad Shestha.
-The main aim of the project is to provide a convinient information about the public routes in Kathmandu, Nepal.
+The main aim of the project is to provide a convinient information about the public routes in Kathmandu, Nepal.<br>
-Features:
+Features:<br>
         -Routes info with distance and vehicle fares <br>
        - Shortest routes prioritized <br>
         - Direct and Alternate routes suggestions <br>